-AES Gener executive compensation philosophy emphasizes pay-for-performance.
-Our philosophy is to provide executive compensation opportunities that approximate the 50th percentile of survey data based on our revenue size and industry.
-Our incentive plans are designed to reward strong performance, with greater compensation paid when performance exceeds expectations and less compensation paid when performance falls below expectations.
+Our philosophy is to provide compensation opportunities with a competitive range of the 50th percentile of survey data based on our revenue size and industry.
+Our incentive plans are designed to pay for performance with more compensation paid when performance exceeds expectations and less compensation paid when performance does not meet expectations.

 In applying this philosophy, survey data is used to assess the impact of any changes on the competitiveness of target total compensation opportunities relative to the 50th percentile.
-The Human Resources (HR) Compensation Team views the Willis Towers Watson, Mercer and Korn/Ferry Hay surveys data (according to executive level) as an appropriate benchmark of compensation practices and levels of similarly-sized companies, including companies with international operations against whom we compete for talent.

-AES Gener HR Compensation Team has a practice of reviewing executive compensation program components, targets and payouts on an annual basis to ensure the strength of our pay-for-performance alignment.
+AES Andes HR Compensation Team has a practice of reviewing executive compensation program components, targets and payouts on an annual basis to ensure the strength of our pay-for-performance alignment.
 The HR Compensation Team considers additional factors in making its decisions on executive's target total compensation opportunity.
 The specific factors include: